Find the Best Torque Wrench for Mounting your Rifle Scopes! Suggestions and Recommendations!

 What are the Best Torque Wrenches for Mounting a Rifle Scope?

-As a toolmaker with more decades of experience than I care to mention I happen to know a few things about torque wrenches.
-Not only have I used them countless times in my work as well as for mounting scopes, I have actually designed and made several.
+As a toolmaker with more decades of experience than I care to mention I’ve learned a few things about torque wrenches.
+I have used them countless times in my work as well as for mounting my rifle scopes, I have even had the occasion to design and make several for specialty applications.
 So this background gives me a pretty good perspective of what to look for when selecting a torque wrench.

 I have reviewed each of the following Rifle Scope Torque Wrenches listed below.
 Each one will enable you to do a professional mounting job if used correctly.

 I have always made it a practice to buy the best tool I can afford.
 If you are a hunter and only shoot occasionally you can definitely get by with one of the lower priced tools.
 However, if you are involved in precision long range rifle competition I highly recommend that you don’t compromise on a torque wrench.
-You probably already have thousands invested in your rifle and scope – don’t let a few bucks be the weak link.
+You probably already have thousands invested in your rifle and scope – don’t let a few bucks be the weak link to achieving optimum performance.

-The Capri Tools CP21075 is an excellent choice!
+The Capri Tools CP21075 is an excellent choice for the serious firearm owner!
 It has a range of 10-50 inch lbs. which is ideal for most scope rings.
 This is a very accurate tool with internationally recognized calibration certificate included: +/-6% – DIN ISO 6789 & ASME B107.300-2010.

 This torque driver comes with a T Handle for greater flexibility.
 It comes with 20 bits to handle just about any scope mounting job you might have.